Tax-advantaged accounts

 • $1,000 for all other coverage levels

-• Be enrolled in an Edward Jones HSA-eligible medical plan.
+• Be enrolled in an Edward Jones HSA-eligible medical plan – the Gold or Silver options.

-• Contribute to your Edward Jones-sponsored HSA via payroll deductions during the year.
+• Contribute to your HealthEquity HSA via payroll deductions during the year.

 The U.S. Department of the Treasury sets the rules for HSAs.
 They’re applicable to almost anyone who enrolls in an Edward Jones Medical Plan.
 You’re not allowed to contribute if you: